richelbilderbeek/lesson_mermaid/docs/sessions/first_experience.md

 # First experience with Mermaid

-???+ info "Learning outcomes"
+!!! info "Learning outcomes"

     - Learners get a first impression of what Mermaid is
     - Learners have practiced with the Mermaid editor
     - Learners may have seen a technical error

-???- info "For teachers"
+???- question "For teachers"

     Lesson plan: